Helicopter with bucket scooped water out of the lake Wednesday

 “That’s why they’re having such a hard time fighting it,” DeWaard said of the peat soil.

-Hood said crews were working from about 6:30 a.m. to evening.
+Hood said crews are working from about 6:30 a.m. to evening.
 Some workers are close enough to go home at night, while others shower and sleep in a makeshift camp.

 He said that in general DNR has seen a “slow and moderate” wildfire season in Washington State so far, although that could change at any time.